 Mid-Range Adge Apartments

-Modern two bedrooms and two bathrooms apartments just a few minutes’ walk from the action on Crown Street.
-These apartments have lots of great inclusions like good quality coffee machines and apple docks.
-Some apartments have balconies, and all have laundries.
+Modern two-bedroom, two-bathroom apartments are just a few minutes’ walk from the action on Crown Street.
+These units have lots of great inclusions like good quality coffee machines and apple docks.
+Some also feature balconies, and all have laundries.
 I am not a fan of the multicolour flooring, but other than that, this place is a great choice and only a few minutes’ walk from Oxford Street.

 Check out the photos of the property (and the funky carpet) and find current prices